Wish You Had Active Kids?

 - It could be they love to paint, go use nature as artistic inspiration.

-- If they are technology minded, go out into nature and make a photograph journal using the latest apps or lighting techniques.
+- If they are technology minded, go out into nature and make a natural journal and take photos using the latest apps or lighting techniques.

 Children will make friends ANYWHERE most of the time, so even just going to the park can lead to a playmate.

 I grew up as a Free Range Child.
-We left in the morning and only came home for Eating times and we knew it was bed time when the street lights came on.
+We left in the morning and only came home to eat and we knew it was bed time when the street lights came on.

 Taking risks is part of growing up, part of learning what we can and can’t do with our bodies and how to look after ourselves.

-As parents we want to cuddle our kids in and keep them same but this can actually be harmful to our kids.
+As parents we want to cuddle our kids in and keep them same but this can actually be harmful to them.